aredo01/aws-capstone/Capstone-Project-Solution.md

   - select private route table
   - Policy `Full Access`
   - and then create
   - go route table and check the rules.
-There has been newly created rule seen on table.
+There has been newly created rule seen on table.( cant's ***

 ## Break